TheMarlboroMan/dfw-jumpstart/README.md

 Now for the ugly part.

+- make -f makefile_linux|win generate_base_project;
+- Follow the instructions to make your first controller.
+- Set that controller as the first one to run.

+Alternatively...

 - Delete the example controllers and class files.
 - Delete the example controllers and classes from _makefile_app (both in dependencies and instructions).
 - Delete the example controllers from the state_driver files (includes and register_controllers).